ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2018-09-12-thinking-welcome-september2018-intake.md

 title: "Welcome Andrew"
 author: SF Team
 banner: "/images/blog/blog-open-strategy 2.jpg"
-description:
+description: "Congratulations to Andrew Lamb, the new Shuttleworth Fellow for September 2018."
 image: "/images/blog/welcome_sept2018.jpg"
 image_credit: "duncan c (CC BY-NC 2.0)"
 image_source: "https://www.flickr.com/photos/duncan/2504910532/"
 on_report: true
 ---
-# Congratulations to Andrew Lamb, the new Shuttleworth Fellow for September 2018

 Shari Steele, the Honorary Steward for this round, has selected Andrew as an exceptional candidate with tremendous potential to improve people's lives - particularly those suffering greatly in disaster relief areas.

 The Foundation team are delighted to offer Andrew a warm welcome to the Fellowship Programme.
 We look forward to learning from his contributions and experiences and supporting his journey as a Shuttleworth Fellow.